MaxineXiaoyueMa/data-science-portfolio/classification-loanDefault-webScrape-realData-AWS/readme.md

 -  **Reduced effective loan default rate from 20% to 6%.**
 -  **Scraped 2.6 million observations from lendingclub.com, each has 150 features.**
 -  **Trained models remotely on AWS EC2 instances.**
--  **Packaged python script to be executed directly in shell.**
+-  **Packaged code into a custom model class, deployed it as an executable script**

--  **Packages used: Numpy, Pandas, Scikit-Learn, Matplotlib, Seaborn, Xgboost, Pickle, Datetime, Selenium**
+Packages used: **Numpy, Pandas, Scikit-Learn, Matplotlib, Seaborn, Xgboost, Pickle, Datetime, Selenium**

 <p>&nbsp;</p>